gSchool/DNA-release-3/03-Phase-B/06_evaluation.md

 ##### !options

 * Skills and expertise implementing and managing DevSecOps solution
-* Skills and expertise with Agile Scrum software development methodology
+* Skills and expertise with proposed Agile software development methodology
 * Demonstration of skills and expertise through previous Government projects of similar size, scope, and complexity
 * Demonstration of skills and expertise through previous commercial projects of similar size, scope, and complexity
 * Resumes for individuals who are proposed for key personnel positions.